andrixdev/primer/README.md

 * Improve overall UX and game design
 * Create logo & add favicons
 * Handle all display sizes up to 4K
+* Turn off some specific sound effects in menu
 * Move .mp3 samples to .ogg
 * Bell sounds saturate on phone speakers
 * Keep loading screen only while critical sound assets load (soundtrack, effects & first primes) and load the remaining samples while the user is already playing